LucimaraSouzah/LucimaraSouzah/README.md

   <div align="justify">
 <h2>🔮 A little about myself</h2>
 - 🌼 Hello my name is Lucimara Aparecida de Souza Assis and I'm 19 years old.</br>
-- 📚 I currently take a technical course in electrotechnical at IFMG - Conselheiro Lafaiete.
-And Systems Analysis and Development course at Estácio.<br/>
+- 📚 I am a graduation student in Systems Analysis and Development at Estácio.
+And I take a technical course in electrotechnical at IFMG - Conselheiro Lafaiete.<br/>
 - 🎲 In December I completed an IoT course at CEFET-BH, where I learned how to program a little in C ++ and how to use the MIT AppInventor.<br/>
 - 💻 I've been studying HTML, CSS, JavaScript on my own and I intend to delve into other languages.<br/>
 - 📓 I like to read.
 I usually read about self-development, fiction and romance.<br/>